-CSCS policy now demands that to receive recognition, any Trailblazer apprenticeship standard must either lead to achievement of an S/NVQ or have been mapped against the National Occupational Standard (NOS) for the relevant occupation, and have a letter from a recognised standard setting body validating this.
-For mainstream construction, the standard setting body will be CITB.
+CSCS policy now demands that to receive recognition, any Trailblazer apprenticeship standard must either lead to achievement of an S/NVQ or have been mapped against a National Occupational Standard (NOS) and associated Recommended Qualification Structure (RQS) for the relevant occupation, and have a letter from a recognised standard setting body confirming equivalency.
+If a Trailblazer group considers the NOS/RQS to be inappropriate, either fully or in part, then they will need to explain their reasoning to the standard setting body and gain its agreement to any gaps in its mapping.
+For mainstream construction, the standard setting body is CITB.